nayanjyoti1234/splitwise_React_context_hooks/README.md

 In order to start ,

-   1.First add your and the name of friends you want to start transcation with ,click on Add Friend in navbar
+   1.First add yourname and the name of your friends you want to start transcation with ,click on Add Friend in navbar

-   2.To add the amount , givername and recievername , click on Add amount in navbar
+   2.To add the amount , who has to give and who will recieve , click on Add amount in navbar

    3.To check all the transaction , click on Overall transactions in navbar